keepsake journal

 Photo by Maria Lin Kim on Unsplash

 Use the full itinerary or choose the blocks that fit your schedule.
-If you want a ready-to-print planning sheet, download the family reunion storytelling checklist and hand it to your organising crew.
+If you want a ready‑to‑print planning sheet, download the family reunion storytelling checklist and hand it to your organizing crew.

 1. The welcome wall

 Set up a large sheet of kraft paper near the entrance with the prompt “Write the story of how you got here today.”
-Provide colourful markers and encourage everyone to add a sentence, sketch, or quick timeline.
-Prompt ideas include first car rides, favourite snacks from the road, and the song that played on repeat.
+Provide colorful markers and encourage everyone to add a sentence, sketch, or quick timeline.
+Prompt ideas include first car rides, favorite snacks from the road, and the song that played on repeat.

 Why it works